 HISTORY

-The 1836 Club is located in the McDonald-Wait-Newton House, more popularly known as the Packet House.
-This historic dwelling was built in 1869 by Alexander McDonald who was a United States Senator from 1868 to 1871.
-He left Arkansas after losing his re-election bid.
+The 1836 Club resides in the historic McDonald-Wait-Newton House, more fondly known as the Packet House.
+Built in 1869 by Alexander McDonald who served as a U.S. Senator from 1868 to 1871, the residence remained in Arkansas until McDonald’s unsuccessful re-election bid prompted his departure.

-In 1887, Ann McHenry Reider bought the building and moved in with her daughters and their husbands, the Newton brothers.
-For four generations, their abode was known as the Newton Family Home until 1946 when it was sold to Mr. and Mrs. Latane Temple and Frank Campbell who converted the domicile into 12 apartments.
+In 1887, Ann McHenry Reider purchased the property and moved in alongside her daughters and their husbands, the Newton brothers.
+For four generations, the home was affectionately called the Newton Family Home, until it was sold in 1946 to Mr. and Mrs. Latane Temple and Frank Campbell, who transformed the stately dwelling into 12 apartments.

 color